Unlocking Infinite Potential in People to

 ■Toyoda Gosei Group Human Rights Policy

 In our human rights policy, we recognize everyone we do business as a business partner, and declare that if any business partner or other affiliate is somehow involved in human rights violations, we will apply pressure on that party so that human rights are not violated.
+We hope to receive the understanding and support of all stakeholders for these policies.

-Human Rights/Due Diligence
+Human Rights Due Diligence

 In alignment with the “UN Guiding Principles on Business and Human Rights,” the Group began implementing human rights due diligence in 2022.